ezviz0202-hash/Shopping-District-Community-Analysis/UPDATE_SUMMARY.md

 Related research directions include:

-a Community-based management for low-digitalized shopping districts b Cross-cutting purchasing behavior analysis c Commercial district network analysis d Stamp rally data and hub-store detection e Social capital dynamics in commercial areas f Data-driven intervention support for local shopping districts
+- Community-based management for low-digitalized shopping districts
+- Cross-cutting purchasing behavior analysis
+- Commercial district network analysis
+- Stamp rally data and hub-store detection
+- Social capital dynamics in commercial areas
+- Data-driven intervention support for local shopping districts

 This update should therefore be understood as a preliminary computational extension inspired by these research directions, rather than a direct empirical validation of social capital in a real commercial district.